digitaltechconsulting/dot-net-core-secure-webapi-azure-ad-docker-support/README.md

    - TenantId
    - ClientId

-Alternatively, you can use [Docker Hub Image](https://hub.docker.com/repository/docker/digitaltechconsulting/secure-web-api) and pass `Instance` , `Domain`, `TenantId` and `ClientId` parameters while creating the contianer.
+If you don't want to download and buid code, you can use [Docker Hub Image](https://hub.docker.com/repository/docker/digitaltechconsulting/secure-web-api) and pass `Instance` , `Domain`, `TenantId` and `ClientId` parameters while creating the contianer.

+> Before setting up docker container on your machine you will need to register client in your Azure Active Directory and collect `Instance` , `Domain`, `TenantId`, `ClientId` parameters

 You can also use `docker-compose` command to construct the container.
 After updating [this](https://github.com/digitaltechconsulting/dot-net-core-secure-webapi-azure-ad-docker-support/blob/master/docker-compose.yml) file with the required variables i.e. `Instance`,`Domain`, `TenantId` and `ClientId` run below command